-The writing process typically isn’t a neatly ordered process where you advance from one step to the next without looking back.
-Instead, strong writers take advantage of phases according to the development and refinement of ideas.
-These phases include prewriting (also known as invention or discovery) drafting, revising, and editing.
+The writing process typically is not a neatly ordered process where you advance from one step to the next without looking back.
+Instead, effective writers take advantage of phases according to the development and refinement of ideas.
+These phases include prewriting (also known as invention or discovery), drafting, revising, and editing.

 Before delving into the writing process, it is important to understand the assignment.
 What is the purpose of the assignment–to inform or persuade your reader?
-Are there other parameters?
-For instance, does the assignment provide you with a field of study or discipline, a topic, or a specific approach to the topic to consider?
+Does the assignment provide you with a field of study or discipline, a topic, or a specific approach to the topic to consider?
 Are you required to use outside sources to support your points?
 Are you required to do primary research in the form of surveys, interviews, or observations?
-All of these questions lead you think about the goals of the assignment.
+All of these questions lead you to think about the goals of the assignment.

-Once you have looked through the assignment thoroughly, you can decide on a topic (if one hasn’t been chosen for you) by practicing some prewriting techniques.
-Prewriting techniques help you discover and explore a topic by writing without censoring yourself.
-Prewriting – including activities such as freewriting, brainstorming, mapping, outlining, and cubing – allows you to search your memory and experiences to realize what you know or do not know about a topic, what interests you about the topic, and what you want to explore further about the topic.
+Once you have looked through the assignment thoroughly, focus on your topic–whether it has been assigned to you or you have selected it yourself.
+Prewriting will help you discover and explore a topic by writing without censoring yourself.
+Prewriting strategies such as freewriting, brainstorming, mapping, outlining, and cubing allow you to search your memory and experiences to discover what you do and do not know about a topic, what interests you about the topic, and what you want to explore further about the topic.

-Once you have a significant amount of prewriting, enough to get inspired, thinking, and focused on your topic, then drafting can occur.
-Drafting happens when you begin creating the text that will eventually become your paper.
-There are many techniques to drafting.
+Once you have a significant amount of prewriting, enough to get inspired, thinking, and focused on your topic, then you are ready to draft.
+Drafting is the phrase in the writing process when you begin to create the text that eventually becomes your composition.
+There are many ways to draft.
 Some authors write chunks of information at a time, following a rough outline form.
 Other writers may sit down for a marathon session and type out an entire, fluid draft in one extremely long sitting.

-Other tips to getting a draft out include pretending your are in an essay exam situation, timing yourself for a couple of hours to get the draft out, ignoring the introduction and just going for the body of the draft first, or making a speech about your topic in front of a few friends or a tape recorder.
-Regardless of your technique for drafting, keep in mind that the first draft isn’t supposed to be perfect.
-In this phase of the writing process, you are creating content – ideas and structure.
-A rough draft can still look quite messy since you will have an opportunity to revise and edit later.
+Some find it helpful to pretend they are in an essay exam situation, timing themselves for a couple of hours to create a rough draft, ignoring the introduction and instead focusing on body paragraphs first.
+Other writers might make a speech about their topic in front of a few friends or a recording device.
+Regardless of your approach to drafting, keep in mind that the first draft is not meant to be perfect.
+In this phase of the writing process, you are creating content by exploring ideas and imagining structure.
+A rough draft will still look messy.
+You will have an opportunity to revise and edit it later.

 Revising is the remodeling phase of the writing process.
 At this point in the process, you have a solid piece of text, the first draft, which needs a fresh look.
-So it is important to leave some time between the drafting and revising phases of your writing.
-Taking a day or two away from the draft (no peeking!) will give you a new perspective, a fresh approach, to the discussion.
+Taking a day or two away from the draft will give you that new perspective or fresh approach to your work.

 As you revise, try not to be too attached to your writing.
 Revision can be difficult for writers who want to hold on to specific wording or phrasing.
-But keep in mind that as the writer, you are not the eventual audience.
+Keep in mind that, as the writer, you are not the intended audience.
 Put yourself in your reader’s place when trying to decide what content should stay and what should go.

 Structure is one area of the draft that you will consider as you revise.
 Is the order of information logical?
 Do the supporting ideas and examples flow well?
 What is the strongest supporting point you have?
 Where should it be placed?
-Depending on your topic, you might choose to structure you essay emphatically (building in emphasis to the strongest point of the paper), sequentially (ordering chronologically or by steps of a process), or spatially (ordering by physical location of items).
+Depending on your topic, you might choose to structure your composition emphatically (building in emphasis to the strongest point of the paper), sequentially (ordering chronologically or by steps of a process), or spatially (ordering by the physical location of items).

-Other points might fit well, but they aren’t fully explored and need more examples, explanation, or detail to be clear and to persuade your reader.
+As you revise, decide if supporting points are relevant.
+Some points may be interesting to you, but they may not advance the discussion of your topic.
+Some points might fit well, but they are not fully explored.
+They need more examples, explanations, or detail to be clear and to persuade your reader.

-There are many editing tricks and techniques.
+Experienced writers use a number of different editing strategies.
 One simple way to begin the editing process is to read your paper out loud.
 Many times writers will hear and recognize mistakes in sentence structure, clarity, grammar, and mechanics simply by reading their work out loud.
-You might notice a misspelled word, a period in the wrong place or many other issues this way.
+Other writers like to read their text while a family member, colleague, or friend reads it to them.
+If the other person, stumbles over words or seems to be confused, the writer can mark the troublesome passage on their text.
+If you use this strategy, you might notice a misspelled word, a period in the wrong place, or another such error.

-Other writers begin reading their papers from the end to the beginning when editing.
-That way, instead of focusing on the content and structure (which is crafted during the revision stage), the writer can concentrate on each sentence, the words, phrases, and clauses used to create complete ideas.
+Experienced writers might begin by reading their papers from the end to the beginning.
+That way, instead of noticing the content and structure (which was already crafted during the revision phase), the writer can concentrate on the words, phrases, clauses, and sentences used to create complete ideas.

 The Recursive Writing Process

-Think of the writing process as recursive, meaning that you could revisit any phase of the process at any time.
-For instance, you might begin prewriting, then drafting.
-Once you read over the rough draft, you might realize that you are missing tons of information in one section and find it helpful to return to the development stage to brainstorm or freewrite.
+Think of the writing process as recursive, a word describing a process that can be repeated infinitely.
+For example, you might begin rewriting and then draft.
+Once you read over the rough draft, you might realize that you need more information in one section, so you decide to return to the development stage to brainstorm or freewrite.

-Revisit the relevant stages whenever necessary to create your best draft possible.
+Revisit the stages whenever necessary to create your best draft.

-There are always ways to make writing more interesting and effective, but eventually, you will need to submit your assignments to your instructor.
-By allowing yourself time in each of the phases of the writing process and taking advantage of the many resources offered by the Writing Center, you can gain confidence in your ability to create clear and thoughtful projects that appeal to the academic audience.
+There are always ways to make writing more interesting and effective, but eventually, you will need to submit your assignment to your instructor.
+Allow yourself time to use the writing process phases as often and in as many combinations as you wish.
+Take advantage of the many Writing Center resources.
+Doing both, you will gain confidence and competence in your ability to create clear, thoughtful compositions.